Identifying The 5 Stages Of Addiction

 Children with substance use disorders may drop out of school, lie, steal, or risk their safety in their pursuit of getting drugs.
 Others become homeless, as they are unable to maintain jobs or go to school.
 In extreme situations, women may resort to unhealthy relationships.
 Some may resort to prostitution or selling drugs to others to fuel their disorder.

 Despite substance abuse disorders creating damage to the mind and body and creating challenging relationships, recovery is possible.
 This can be done with rehab and cutting-edge therapies.
-To find out more about how to escape the 5 stages of addiction, no matter which one you’re in, contact a treatment expert today.
+To find out more about rehab-related options, contact a treatment provider today.